-With a coffee grinder, salt mill, or food processor, you can grind coarse salt into a finer consistency.
+With a coffee grinder, salt mill, pestle and mortar, or food processor, you can grind a coarse salt into a finer consistency.
 This may be useful if you want a salt that dissolves more readily into a sauce or for baking but only have a coarse grind available.

 Can I make my own flaky salt?

 I have never tried this, but others have.
 As we’ve discussed, there are many advantages to working with flaky salt.
 Apparently, it’s possible to make it at home from ordinary Kosher salt using sous vide equipment, a slow cooker, or an Instant Pot.

 Frankly, I think the effort required far exceeds the results, especially since you could probably order some from Amazon and have it delivered in a similar time frame.
 But, if you love to DIY everything, here’s a link to a how-to article from Lifehacker.

 And here ends our salty conversation.
 Experimenting with different types of salt is a fun way to broaden your culinary horizons and discover new taste sensations.
 It’s especially rewarding when you use them in ways that let each salt’s special properties shine, such as a pinch before plating or in a tasting flight for dipping and sprinkling.